eds123/trmnl-facts-trivia-riddles/README.md

 shown.

 Content is served from a daily feed built in this repository (see [How it works](#how-it-works)), and every item is tracked so nothing repeats while unseen items remain.
-At the current pool sizes a fact or trivia question takes years to come around again; riddles take a bit over a year.

 ## Layouts